yamtl/viatra-cps-batch-benchmark/README.md

 From [the list of batch solutions](https://github.com/viatra/viatra-docs/blob/master/cps/Alternative-transformation-methods.adoc#batch) considered in the VIATRA CPS benchmarks, the only one that has not been evaluated is [VIATRA Batch API](https://github.com/viatra/viatra-docs/blob/master/cps/VIATRA-transformation-API-based-batch-M2M-transformation.adoc).
 However, this should not affect the conclusions achieved in the experiment because this variant is not the fastest.

+### Runners

+[This script](https://github.com/yamtl/viatra-cps-batch-benchmark/blob/master/m2m.batch.data/runBatchBenchmarks.sh) executes the different runners of the benchmark. **Beware that its full execution may well take more than twenty-four hours**.
+Feel free to modify the script to execute parts of it.

+The runners used in our experiments can be found [here](https://github.com/yamtl/viatra-cps-batch-benchmark/tree/master/m2m.batch.data/runners).
+There is a runner for each solution and scenario.
+Each of these runners produces a CSV file, as the ones available [here](https://github.com/yamtl/viatra-cps-batch-benchmark/tree/master/m2m.batch.data/experimental-results), containing the raw data of the different experiments for each model size.

+Each of this runners has been built in the Eclipse IDE by exporting the corresponding project (containing a benchmark solution) as a  `Runnable JAR file`.
+The following options need to be selected:
+* Select the corresponding main class from the project of choice.
+The main class chosen must extend the benchmark harness `FullBenchmarkRunner`, included in each project.
+For example, [this runner](https://github.com/yamtl/viatra-cps-batch-benchmark/blob/master/m2m.batch.cps2dep.yamtl/src/main/java/experiments/yamtl/Cps2DepRunner_ClientServer_YAMTL_full.xtend) for the YAMTL solution.
+* Select the option `Package required libraries into generated JAR` for `library handling`.
+* Provide the desired location for the JAR file.

 ## Input models used

 The different scenarios of the VIATRA CPS benchmark are discussed [here](https://github.com/viatra/viatra-cps-benchmark/wiki/Benchmark-specification#cases).
 We have used the VIATRA CPS model generator to generate models for each of the scenarios.
 These fixed input models have been used in all of our experiments: